day8/re-frame/docs/subscriptions.md

 !!!
 Note "Registration Doesn't Mean A Node Exists"
     When you use `reg-sub` to register a handler, you are not immediately creating a node in the Signal Graph.
-    At any one time, only those nodes required to service the needs of **current** `ViewFunctions` will exist.
+    At any one time, only those nodes required to service the needs of **current** `View Functions` will exist.
     Registering a handler only says how to create a Signal Graph node when and if it is needed.

 ## Syntactic Sugar

-The **materialized view** subscription above can be rewritten using some syntactic sugar:
+The `Layer 3` (materialized view) subscription above can be rewritten using some syntactic sugar:
 ```clj
 (reg-sub
   :id